rayliou/resume/CVs/CV_Xiaorui_C++_dev-Embedded.md

 Led a team including interns to implement computer vision and power management functionalities using Python and Bash within a Docker environment based on Microsoft Azure IoT solutions.
 Successfully ported Nvidia pre-trained models to this IoT Docker environment using DeepStream.

-### Gap Period: Family Reunion and Travel
+### Gap Period: Algorithmic Trading Development and Global Exploration
 **China,Canada and the Philippines | Jun 2018 - May 2022**

-Traveled from China to Canada for a family reunion, followed by a leisure trip to the Philippines before returning to Canada.
+While traveling from China to Canada and the Philippines, I developed U.S. equities trading strategies using C++17 and Python.
+Leveraging IBKR data, I focused on mean reversion and cointegration pair trading, enhancing my expertise through rigorous backtesting and real-time implementation.

 ### Alibaba Group - Software Development Specialist
 **Beijing, China | Aug 2013 - Jun 2018**